IrinaKW/DataPipeline/README.md

 ## Room for Improvement
 Room for improvement:
 - The project will benefit from the selection of the driver as an option for various web browsers: Firefox, Safari, etc.
-- The option for the user to have a choice of either print the data on screen or write all in file as at present
+- The option for the user to have a choice of either print the data on screen or store the file remotely as at present

 To do:
-- The visualisation of the data as per the user request.
+- The visualisation/ dashboard of the data as per the user request.

 ## Acknowledgements